What is a Shield Volcano?

 Mauna Loa in Hawaii is the world’s largest active shield volcano.
 It has erupted 33 times since 1832.
 Lava from Mauna Loa can reach the sea in less than 24 hours, destroying everything in its path.

-Types of lava from shield volcano
+What are the types of lava from shield volcano?

 Generally, the two types of lava that extrude from shield volcanoes are pahoehoe and aa.